morphgnt/infinitives/README.md

 ## Caveats

-  * there are still quite a few stems missing in the underlying database that I'm in the process of adding over time;
   * forms may be generated for voices which are impossible or which never appear in texts;
   * there may be widespread systematic errors as this initial assembly of data was done fairly quickly from sources in quite a different format.